chipoglesby/chipoglesby.github.io/_posts/blog/2018-03-27-location-history.md

 the information that Google has been gathering for the past seven years and start a new project to see what I could learn about myself.

-The first issue that I ran into is the size of the `GeoJSON` file that google let's you export.
+The first issue that I ran into is the size of the `GeoJSON` file that Google let's you export.
 My exported file was around 400 MB once it was unzipped, and I don't really want to load the entire file into `R` to work with, so I thought this would be a great use case for Google's Cloud Platform.
-I could easily store the file in Cloud Storage and then load the data into Google BigQuery's data warehouse to analyze with R.
+I could easily store the file in Cloud Storage and then load the data into Google BigQuery's data warehouse to analyze with `R`.

 Writing `SQL` is similar to the `dplyr` package in `R`.
 I also get the added benefit of offloading all of the processing power to Google BigQuery which I can run for free since I have the